biojava/biojava.github.io/_wikis/RCSB_Viewers:About.md

 #### RCSB PDB Kiosk

-The *Kiosk* viewer provides a slide show of a set of structures, smoothly animating the camera for each structure shown to view the structure from different angles and perspectives.
+The *Kiosk* viewer is a full screen viewer that provides a slide show of a set of structures, smoothly animating the camera for each structure shown to view it from different angles and perspectives.
 It can also focus on non-protein chains/residues, if present in the molecule.

 Current Projects
 ----------------